 Chamber sealers aren't as popular as channel sealers (primarily because they're more expensive), so there aren't as many reviews on Amazon.
 Still, we recommend buying the cheapest bags you can find, because, once again, all the bags are probably made at the same factory in China, and differences in quality will be negligible.

-Chamber sealers remove air from inside the vacuum chamber, so they don't need special texturing to help "push" the air out like channel sealer bags.
+Chamber sealers remove air from inside the vacuum chamber, so the bags don't need special texturing to help "push" the air out like channel sealer bags.
 Chamber vacuum sealer bags are smooth on both sides.
 (You can use textured bags, but you don't have to.)

 Avid Armor (3 mil)